GalaxeTV/GalaxeSMP/README.md

 1. Clone repository
 2. `./gradlew shadowJar`

-The reason for shadowing is an issue with the Twitch4J library used for Twitch integration.
+The reason for shadowing is an issue with the [Twitch4J](https://github.com/twitch4j/twitch4j) library used for Twitch integration.
 This results in a larger plugin however it remains similarly functional.

+## Dependencies for your Minecraft Server

+This plugin requires the following plugins to be installed on your server:

+- LuckPerms

 ## Code conventions/quality gates